Paragliding Safety

-I have been saying for a very long time that the most dangerous part of paragliding is how easy it is to get started.
-The ease and relatively quick progression that happen in learning to paraglide can lure new pilots into a false sense of security.
-Later, after the ramp up period, there is a common occurrence called “intermediate syndrome” where overconfidence can lead pilots to move into bad situations and possible accidents.
-In any high risk sport, it pays to always have your guard up.
+I have been saying for a long time that the most dangerous part of paragliding is how easy it is to get started.
+The ease and relatively quick progression that happens in learning to paraglide can lure new pilots into a false sense of security.
+Later, after the ramp-up period, there is a common occurrence called “intermediate syndrome” where overconfidence can lead pilots to move into bad situations and possible accidents.
+In any high-risk sport, it pays to always have your guard up.

-In the first days of training you can begin building an attitude where self reliance and correctly timed caution and vulnerability are included on your priority list.
+In the first days of training, you can begin building an attitude where self-reliance and correctly timed caution and vulnerability are included in your priority list.
 Attitude is the envelope that manages all of the facets of paragliding.
-Students that have all of the talent of the world, but fail to temper their skills will have a tendency to be more at risk.
-Students with much less physical talent, but who have a good attitude will maximize their growth and safety.
-The good attitude will overcome skill growth every day of the week.
-Skills can grow over time but having a bad attitude or judgment can result in an instant catastrophe.
+Students that have all of the talent in the world but fail to temper their skills will have a tendency to be more at risk.
+Students with much less physical talent but who have a good attitude will maximize their growth and safety.
+A good attitude will overcome skill growth every day of the week.
+Skills can grow over time, but having a bad attitude or judgment can result in an instant catastrophe.

 Only Four Things